Are You Ready Series: 72 Hour Kits

 Personally speaking, when I assembled my family’s bug out bags it took a few hours to run through the house getting all the supplies in order.
-If I was in a time sensitive situation, I would have forgotten half of the items I packed.
-It’s essential that your B.O.Bs (Bug Out Bags) are ready to go.
+If I was in a time sensitive situation, I would have forgotten half of the items I needed.
+So, it’s essential that your B.O.Bs (Bug Out Bags) are ready to go!

 What To Put Into a 72 Hour Bag?